sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ### Base Image

 The base image for the AnVIL RSutio Docker is the [rocker/tidyverse](https://hub.docker.com/r/rocker/tidyverse/) image provided by the [Rocker Project](https://www.rocker-project.org/).
-This image contains tidyverse and devtools.
+This image additionally contains tidyverse and devtools.

 ### Applications